tum-pbs/pbdl-book/supervised-arch.md

 ## Summary of Architectures

 The paragraphs above have given an overview over several fundamental considerations when choosing a neural network architecture for a physics-related problem.
-To re-cap, the main consideration when choosing an architecture is knowledge local or global dependencies in the data.
+To re-cap, the main consideration when choosing an architecture is knowledge about **local** or **global** dependencies in the data.
 Tailoring an architecture to this difference can have a big impact.
-And while the spatial structure of the data seems to dictate certain choices, it can be worth considering to transfer the data to another data structure.
+And while the spatial structure of the data seems to dictate choices, it can be worth considering to transfer the data to another data structure.
 E.g., to project unstructured points onto a (deformed) regular grid to potentially improve accuracy and performance.

-Also, it should be mentioned that hybrids of the _canonical_ architectures mentioned above exist: e.g., classic U-Nets with skip connections have been equipped with tricks for Transformer architectures (like attention and normalization) to yield an improved performance.
-E.g., an implementation of such a "modernized" U-Net can be found in {doc}`probmodels-time`.
+Also, it should be mentioned that hybrids of the _canonical_ architectures mentioned above exist: e.g., classic U-Nets with skip connections have been equipped with components of Transformer architectures (like attention and normalization) to yield an improved performance.
+An implementation of such a "modernized" U-Net can be found in {doc}`probmodels-time`.

+## Show me some code!

+Let's finally look at a code example that trains a neural network: we'll replace a full solver for _turbulent flows around airfoils_ with a surrogate model from {cite}`thuerey2020dfp` using a U-Net with a global receptive field as operator.